ART Contest !

 Who can apply?

-- EVERY CHILD IN SCHOOL!
-Every refugee child should be given a chance to receive a quality education.
+- BRINGING FORGOTTEN CHILDREN TO SCHOOL: Every refugee child should be given a chance to receive a quality education.

 How to apply?

-Interested candidates can submit their work online in jpeg, pdf, png or any other formats by clicking here.
-The last date to apply is 23 May 2021.
+Interested candidates can submit their work online in jpeg, pdf, png, or any other formats by clicking here.
+The deadline to apply is 15 May 2022.

 Who will win?

-Winners will be notified after judging is completed (by 10 June 2021 the latest).
-The online award ceremony will take place on 19 June 2021.
+Winners will be notified by email after voting is completed.
+The online award ceremony will be available on 18 June 2022.

-Young artists are kindly invited to prepare artworks that will “touch” one of three themes explained below.
+Young artists are kindly invited to prepare artworks that will “touch” one of two themes explained below.
 Each participant is welcome to explore thematic further with parents, teachers, friends, and the faith community.
-All around us live people who were forced to flee persecution, violence, hardship, war, … Listen and think about their stories.
+All around us live people who were forced to flee persecution, violence, hardship, war… Listen and think about their stories.

 In addition to personal engagement and interaction with refugees, we highly recommend online teaching resources about refugees, migrants and internally displaced people prepared by ADRA International (material is here).
 The UN agency for refugees (UNHCR) developed the material for age groups (6 – 9, 9 – 12, 12 -15, 15 – 18 years).
 Link to resource page here.